drifter1/compiler/docs/simple-c-language.md

 ### Other Tokens

+The following are other characters that are treated as independent lexical units.
+Depending on the grammar and semantics of the Simple C language, they may sometimes behave like operators.

 - `(` → left parenthesis (**T_LPAREN**)
 - `)` → right parenthesis (**T_RPAREN**)
 - `{` → left curly brace (**T_LBRACE**)